Jung and Personality TypesOctober 15, 2013 By: Jorge Eloi

-Comprehend and understand people has always been one of the primary goals of man.
-Able to identify patterns or even predict behavior was one of the early areas of study and human interest.
-It is the human being who builds or destroys the reality around them.
-With this aim, the concept of personality has been created.
+Grasp and understand the people has always been one of the primary goals of man.
+Can identify patterns or predict behavior was one of the early areas of study and human interest.
+It is the human who makes or breaks the reality around them.
+With this aim, the concept of personality was created.

 Personality, a brief and clear manner, is a set of minimally stable over time emotional and behavioral patterns that define how he grasps the world and the reality around them.

-It is far from unanimous among the scientific community, if personality is innate or acquired.
-For some researchers, mainly those related to biology, genetics, mostly argue that personality is the translation of genes / biology with which we are born.
-Have other researchers, mainly those related to behavioral part itself, as psychologists, sociologists, among others, argue that it is acquired, is the result of education.
-But there is no radical intermediate view that attempts to integrate the two perspectives, increasingly being accepted as the "most correct" way, I mean the explanation that we are born with certain tendencies potential genetic / biological, but the middle is that "decides "what will develop.
+Is far from unanimous among the scientific community, if the personality is innate or acquired.
+For some researchers, mainly those related to biology, genetics, mostly argue that personality is the translation of genes / biology with which we were born.
+However, other researchers, mainly those related to behavioral part itself, as psychologists, sociologists, among others, argue that it is acquired, is the result of education.
+But there is no intermediate radical opinion that attempts to integrate the two perspectives, increasingly being accepted as the "most correct" way, I mean the explanation that we are born with certain tendencies potential genetic / biological, but the middle is that "decides "what will develop.
 Thus, personality is acquired and innate part of.

-There are numerous theories about personality, each theory is different from "categorize features" form.
-More general, more specific.
-However one of the pioneers in the study of personality was Jung, Freud's disciple and colleague.
+There are numerous theories about personality, each is a different theory of "categorizing characteristics" form.
+More general, others more specific.
+However one of the pioneers in the study of personality was Jung, a disciple and colleague of Freud.

-Jung parallel to these two characteristics, defined four "types" of personality, defined by four primary functions:
+Jung parallel to these two characteristics, defined four "types" of personality, defined by four key functions:

 Thought - more reflective People make decisions based on logic and objective criteria.
 Good strategists, planners and theorists.

-Feeling - People who prefer strong and intense emotions, regardless whether positive or negative.
+Feeling - People who prefer strong and intense emotions, whether they are positive or negative.
 Value abstract and subjective principles.
-Make decisions based primarily on the eigenvalues.
+Make decisions based primarily on the values themselves.

-Intuition - Persons for whom the consequences of experience is more important than the experience itself.
+Intuition - Persons for whom the consequences of the experience is more important than the experience itself.
 Quickly give meanings to their experience, integrating it immediately.
-Process much faster information, analyzing it and comparing it with the previous experience, almost instantaneously.
+Process information much faster, comparing it and analyzing it with the previous experience, almost instantaneously.

-And you, what you got?
+And you who have personality?
 Introvert or Extrovert?

 Resident in the district of Leiria.
 Founder and Creator of Free Space Psychology.
-BA in Psychology, MS in Educational Psychology, Certified Hypnotherapist, Certified International Coach, Trainer.
+Degree in Psychology, Master in Educational Psychology, Certified Hypnotherapist, Certified International Coach, Trainer.
 Programming knowledge and Webdesigner.
-Experience in the Field of Marketing and Sales.
+Experience in the area of Marketing and Sales.
 Loves jogging, football, chess, learning and good conversation.
 Curious, creative and enterprising!